← Home

 Source: eloratings.net

-Hard mode & the CPU team 🏴☠️
+Uneven teams & the CPU 🏴☠️

-When the number of tournament teams doesn't divide evenly among players, some teams go undrafted.
-Those leftovers are automatically claimed by the 🏴☠️ CPU team after the draft finishes — picked in a random order and appearing on the leaderboard like any other player.
+Leftover teams are automatically claimed by the 🏴☠️ CPU after the draft finishes, picked in a random order and appearing on the leaderboard like any other player.
+Since the CPU has fewer teams than human players, it's rarely a serious threat; think of it as a curiosity on the leaderboard.

 Hard mode on